 Celebration of the Lord's Supper has become increasingly important to me and the lack of emphasis placed on this "means of grace" among evangelicals is concerning.
-Lately I have been thinking about the ritual and reflecting on the "Service of Word and Table" in the United Methodist Hymnal and this is my humble attempt at putting into words what I experience when remembering and taking part in the story of Jesus.
+Lately I have been thinking about the ritual and reflecting on the "Service of Word and Table" in the United Methodist Hymnal and this is my humble attempt at putting into words what I experience when remembering and taking part in the story of Jesus."Christ our Lord invites to his table all who love him"

 The confession dismantles our pride